Kragrathea/pgcode/README.md

 # Moonraker config
 Depending on your setup you will probably have to edit Moonraker.conf to allow access.
 This can be done in Fluidd in the Configuration menu.

-Check to see if authorization is enabled or not.
+- Check to see if authorization is enabled or not.
 If it is you will need to use an API key.

-You will also have to allow PrettyGCode access in the cors_domains: section.
+- You will also have to allow PrettyGCode access in the cors_domains: section.
 Check that the machine AND port you are browsing from is included in the cors_domains and/or trusted_clients sections.
-You _may_ also have to turn on octoprint_compat
+- You _may_ also have to turn on octoprint_compat.
+This allows auto detection of connections.

 Partial moonraker.conf
 ```